iammigjoe/British-AirWays-Reviews-Dashboard-With-Tableau/README.md

 # British-AirWays-Reviews-Dashboard-With-Tableau

 Project: British Airways Reviews Dashboard with Tableau
 	•	Description: Built an interactive dashboard in Tableau to analyze customer reviews of British Airways.
-The project includes visualizations of ratings.
+The project includes visualizations of ratings over month, aircraft, country.
 	•	Process: Explored review patterns, and created dynamic charts such as line charts, maps, and filters to allow users to interact with the data.
 	•	Technologies Used:
 	•	Tableau (dashboard creation, data visualization)